Kynothon/faas-idler/README.md

 #### Kubernetes

-The faas-idler is installed as part of the [helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas), make sure that you pass the argument "--set faasIdler.dryRun=false" if you want the idler to go live and make changes to the API.
+The faas-idler is installed as part of the [helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas), make sure that you pass the argument "--set faasIdler.readOnly=false" if you want the idler to go live and make changes to the API.

 #### Activating a function for scale to zero

 Now decorate some functions with the label: `com.openfaas.scale.zero: "true"` and watch the idler scale them to zero.
-You should also change the `-dry-run` flag to `false`.
+You should also change the `-read-only` flag to `false`.
 For example:

 ```sh
 faas-cli store deploy figlet --label "com.openfaas.scale.zero=true"